ParkEZ/ParkEZ-API/README.md

 ### Bootstrapping your development environment

+#### OSX and Windows Users

+Docker depends on low-level functionality within the Linux kernel, and it does not work natively on Windows or Mac OSX.
+Fear not, [docker toolbox](https://www.docker.com/products/docker-toolbox) provides a seamless experience via a virtual machine.
+Install that and everything should be smooth sailing from there.

 Ruby is obviously needed.
 I recommend [rvm][] for managing ruby versions.

 So that people don't have to spend time installing stuff I dockerized the